ballerina-platform/ballerina-spec/beps/tool-scan/1495_enhance_bal_scan_output.md

 This proposal enhances the `bal scan` output by enriching the rule metadata reported in both the SARIF and Ballerina JSON formats.

 The current output carries only basic rule information.
-This proposal adds richer metadata — such as a full description, security severity, default configuration level, precision, and CWE/OWASP coverage tags — to both output formats, to provide more useful security findings and improve interoperability with existing code-reporting and security-analysis tools.
+This proposal adds richer metadata — such as a full description, default severity level, structured CWE/OWASP coverage, and rule kind — to both output formats, to provide more useful security findings and improve interoperability with existing code-reporting and security-analysis tools.

 The design specifies, field by field, how this enriched rule metadata and the scan-result information are represented in each format, so that the two outputs stay consistent while each retains its format-specific characteristics.